merll/docker-fabric/docs/installation.rst

 In order to customize the general behavior of the client, the following variables can be set in Fabric's :data:`~fabric.state.env`:

-* `docker_tunnel_remote_port`: Optional; to be set if the existing SSH connection will be used for tunnelling a local connection to the Docker Remote API.
+* ``docker_tunnel_remote_port``: Optional; to be set if the existing SSH connection will be used for tunnelling a local connection to the Docker Remote API.
+If a TCP connection is tunneled, this port should be the endpoint of the remote API (e.g. 443 if Docker is exposing a local HTTPS service); for unix connections, this will be used by `socat` to forward traffic between the SSH tunnel and the Docker socket.
+* ``docker_base_url``: Optional, but to be set if the local connection is not on the local machine.
+If `docker_tunnel_remote_port`` is set, will be tunnelled through SSH, otherwise be simply passed to ``docker-py``.
+When tunneling an URL starting with ``http+unix:``, ``unix:``, or ``/`` (indicating a file path), `socat` will be used to bridge the TCP-IP connection to the socket.
+For example, set it to ``/var/run/docker.sock`` if Docker is running on the same machine that you are connecting to.
+* ``docker_tunnel_local_port``: Optional; set this, if you are using a tunneled socket connection and for some reason want the local tunnel to have a different open port than the one on the remote end.
   Since a local port has to be available for each connection, the port is increased by one for each connection in order to handle multiple server connections.
 This means for example, that when setting this to 2224 and connecting to 10 servers, ports from 2224 through 2234 will be temporarily occupied.
-* `docker_base_url`: Optional, but to be set if the local connection is not on the local machine.
-If `docker_tunnel_remote_port` is set, will be tunnelled through SSH, otherwise be simply passed to `docker-py`.
-When tunneling an URL starting with `http+unix:`, `unix:`, or `/` (indicating a file path), `socat` will be used to bridge the TCP-IP connection to the socket.
-For example, set it to `/var/run/docker.sock` if Docker is running on the same machine that you are connecting to.
-* `docker_tunnel_local_port`: Optional; set this, if you are using a tunneled socket connection and for some reason want `socat` to use a different port on the remote machine for forwarding traffic from TCP to the socket.
-* `docker_timeout`: Optional; by default uses :data:`docker-py.docker.client.DEFAULT_TIMEOUT_SECONDS`.
+* ``docker_timeout``: Optional; by default uses :const:`~docker-py.docker.client.DEFAULT_TIMEOUT_SECONDS`.
-* `docker_api_version`: Optional; by default uses :data:`docker-py.docker.client.DEFAULT_DOCKER_API_VERSION`.
+* ``docker_api_version``: Optional; by default uses :const:`~docker-py.docker.client.DEFAULT_DOCKER_API_VERSION`.

 Additionally, the following variables are specific for Docker registry access.
-They can be overridden in the relevant commands (`login`, `push`, and `pull`).
+They can be overridden in the relevant commands (:func:`~dockerfabric.apiclient.DockerFabricClient.login`, :func:`~dockerfabric.apiclient.DockerFabricClient.push`, and :func:`~dockerfabric.apiclient.DockerFabricClient.pull`).

-* `docker_registry_user`: User name to use when authenticating against a Docker registry.
+* ``docker_registry_user``: User name to use when authenticating against a Docker registry.
-* `docker_registry_password`: Password to use when authenticating against a Docker registry.
+* `docker_registry_password``: Password to use when authenticating against a Docker registry.
-* `docker_registry_mail`: E-Mail to use when authenticating against a Docker registry.
+* ``docker_registry_mail``: E-Mail to use when authenticating against a Docker registry.
-* `docker_registry_repository`: Optional; the registry to connect to.
+* ``docker_registry_repository``: Optional; the registry to connect to.
 This will be expanded to a URL automatically.
+  If not set, registry operations will run on the public Docker index.
-* `docker_registry_insecure`: Whether to set the `insecure` flag on Docker registry operations, e.g. when accessing your self-hosted registry over plain HTTP.
+* ``docker_registry_insecure``: Whether to set the `insecure` flag on Docker registry operations, e.g. when accessing your self-hosted registry over plain HTTP.
+Default is ``False``.

 Checking the setup